Spigell/sparky/README.md

     $ sparkyd --root /var/data/sparky

-Sparky daemon will be building the projects found in the root directory every one minute.
+Sparky daemon will be building the projects found in the root directory every three minute.

 ## Create a project